 Video cameras in all areas that may contain Marijuana, vaults or safes for the purpose of securing cash, at all points of entry and exit, and in any parking lot, which shall be appropriate for the normal lighting conditions of the area under surveillance.
 The cameras shall be directed at all safes, vaults, sales areas, and areas where Marijuana is cultivated, harvested, Processed, prepared, stored, handled, Transferred or dispensed, or where cash is kept and Processed.
 Cameras shall be angled to allow for the capture of clear and certain identification of any individual entering or exiting the MTC or area;

 24 hour recordings from all video cameras that are available for immediate viewing by the Commission upon request and that are retained for at least 90 calendar days.
-Recordings shall not be destroyed or altered, and shall be retained as long as necessary if the MTC is aware of a pending criminal, civil, or administrative investigation, or legal proceeding for which the recording may contain relevant information;
+Recordings may not be destroyed or altered, and shall be retained as long as necessary if the MTC is aware of a pending criminal, civil, or administrative investigation, or legal proceeding for which the recording may contain relevant information;

 The ability to immediately produce a clear, color, still image (live or recorded);

 A date and time stamp embedded on all recordings.
-The date and time shall be synchronized and set correctly and shall not significantly obscure the picture;
+The date and time shall be synchronized and set correctly and may not significantly obscure the picture;

 The ability to remain operational during a power outage for a minimum of four hours and, if it appears likely that the outage will last for more than four hours, the MTC takes sufficient steps to ensure security on the premises in consultation with the Commission; and